 Students, as well as faculty and staff, are expected to self-administer daily health checks for COVID-19 symptoms using an online tool selected by the university.
 Depending on the symptoms checked, the tool will give guidance as to whether you should stay home, seek medical care or are cleared to be on campus.

 App State data dashboard and confirmed cases of COVID-19 reporting process

 AppHealthCare, our local public health agency, continues to collaborate with the university on testing, tracing and reporting positive App State COVID-19 cases.
 The university’s Reporting/Dashboard webpage includes a COVID-19 Dashboard, information on required self-reporting of COVID-19 tests, and information on what happens when someone tests positive.

 Data dashboard: App State reports confirmed cases of all students, employees and subcontractors regardless of where they are or where they are tested.
 Local data (for Watauga, Ashe and Alleghany Counties) are provided by AppHealthCare district health department and the Environmental Health and Safety and Emergency Management (EHS&EM) team works with AppHealthCare to confirm all reported cases prior to adding them to the dashboard.
 The dashboard shows a breakdown of active cases as well as cumulative cases.

 - Faculty and staff on campus are expected to maintain at least 6 feet of physical distance from others whenever possible.

-- In-person gatherings or meetings are limited to 10 people or fewer who are spaced at least 6 feet apart.
-Face coverings should be worn.
+- In-person gatherings or meetings are limited to 25 people or fewer indoors and 50 or fewer outdoors.
+All participants should be spaced at least 6 feet apart and face coverings should be worn.
 For meetings that cannot meet these requirements, use teleconferencing.
 Find more information and assistance with teleconferencing here.